jmyers7/book/chapters/12-models.md

 But the same proof will work here as the one given for {prf:ref}`linear-reg-data-pf-thm`.

 Let's return to our toy dataset introduced at the beginning of the section.
-In the [next chapter](learning) we will see how to learn optimal values of the parameters $\beta_0$ and $\bbeta$ from data.
-With these parameters in hand obtained from our toy dataset, one way to check how well a logistic regression model captures the data is to draw a contour plot of the function $\phi = \sigma( \beta_0 + \bx^\intercal \bbeta )$.
+In the [next chapter](learning) we will see how to learn optimal values of the parameters $\beta_0$ and $\bbeta$ from the data.
+With these parameters in hand, one way to check how well a logistic regression model captures the data is to draw a contour plot of the function $\phi = \sigma( \beta_0 + \bx^\intercal \bbeta )$.
 This contour plot appears on the left in the following:

 ```{code-cell} ipython3
 :tags: [hide-input]